Evictions during the COVID-19 Pandemic

 How can a landlord show the court that their eviction action is allowed under the existing eviction moratoriums?

-A landlord can fill out and file CIV-731: Affidavit of Compliance with Eviction Requirements During COVID-19 Pandemic Restrictions.
+A landlord can fill out and file CIV-731: Affidavit of Compliance with CDC Eviction Moratorium Requirements During COVID-19 Pandemic.

 Do any of the state or federal eviction moratoriums forgive missed rental payments (i.e., are tenants forgiven from owing back rent after the protections expire)?